-They could have been here—the 1,442 human beings killed last year on North Carolina roads.
-On the World Day of Remembrance, a pair of shoes, still, empty, stood for each one.
-To honor them, and to expose the dire cost of unsafe driving, NC Vision Zero set out those shoes in front of the State Capitol in Raleigh on November 19, 2017.
+They could still be here—the 1,412 human beings killed last year on North Carolina roads.
+On the World Day of Remembrance for Road Traffic Victims, a pair of shoes, still, empty, stand for each one.
+To honor them, and to expose the dire cost of unsafe driving, NC Vision Zero will host the annual memorial display at the North Carolina State Capitol Building on November 18, 2018 from 11am – 5pm.

-For, each one of those 1,442 human beings was loved–and deserved better.
-Some passers-by offered a paper flower, remembering someone they loved in particular.
-They placed a flower on a pair of shoes, as if to suggest some good may yet come of this, if only the people were more aware of this serious public health issue.
+For, each one of those 1,412 human beings was loved–and deserved better.
+Some passers-by will offer a paper flower, remembering someone they loved in particular.

 See more images from past exhibits here: https://www.flickr.com/photos/141696312@N06/albums/72157663096146798

 Help make people aware of this serious public health issue by donating old shoes for future exhibits.